amitjoy/feature-flags-for-osgi/README.md

 Apart from this, you can also bundle multiple features into a specific group.
 Such feature group can also associate a strategy.
 If a valid strategy has been associated to a feature group, the strategy will be used to determine the enablements of all the features that belong to this group and if not, the `enabled` property (`FeatureGroup#isEnabled()` method) will be used for enablement of this feature group and this will eventually determine the enablements of all the features belonging to this group.

-**N.B** A feature can also specify multiple feature groups to which it belongs.
+**N.B:** A feature can also specify multiple feature groups to which it belongs.
 In such scenario, the active group would be responsible for the enablement of the feature.

 The following flowchart shows the control flow for the determination of feature enablement: